momu54/momu54/README.md

 I like to develop with **Javascript** and **Typescript**.

 ~~Great~~ Momu54 said:
-> Open source can change the world
+> Open source can change the world!

 <!--
 **momu54/momu54** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.